 - 1. a commitment to pupils and pupil learning. - 2. knowledge of the subjects they teach and how to teach those subjects to pupils. - 3. a responsibility for managing and monitoring pupil learning. - 4. evaluation of their practice and learning from their experiences. - 5. their commitment as members of learning communities.

-The Master of Education degree program requires a minimum of thirty-six semester hours of course work, including teaching field courses, professional core courses, and courses approved by the student's advisor.
+The Master of Education degree program requires a minimum of thirty-six semester hours of course work, including teaching field courses, professional core courses, seminars and practica.

 Admission Requirements for the Master of Education Program